-Authors of powder diffraction papers should consult the notes provided at the online CIF help page (see §7).
+Authors of powder diffraction papers should consult the notes provided at http://journals.iucr.org/services/cif/powder.html.
 For papers that present the results of powder diffraction profile fitting or refinement (Rietveld) methods, the primary diffraction data, i.e. the numerical intensity of each measured point on the profile as a function of scattering angle, will be deposited.
 Papers reporting Rietveld refinements should include a figure showing the diffraction profile and the difference between the measured and calculated profiles.